Tips for Chemistry Students

 6. Befriend Physics and Mathematics

 A chemistry student needs to understand the fundamentals of subjects such as Mathematics and Physics in order to study Advanced Chemistry.
-Physics and Mathematics are inevitable while studying fields like Spectroscopy, Crystallography etc.
+Physics and Mathematics are inevitable while studying fields like Spectroscopy, Crystallography etc. Learn faster and smarter by hiring a Tutor Online and advance your Chemistry knowledge.

 7. Write, Write, Write